farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-2-OCP-callbacks.md

 ```
 Continuations are sometimes also referred to as callbacks.

-A similar approach is used for collection functions.
+A similar approach is used for collection transforms.
 ```cs
 list.Select(data => data.Id)
 ```
-[Refactoring](https://martinfowler.com/books/refactoring.html) went so far as to categorize loops as a code smell in favor of collection functions like these.
+[Refactoring](https://martinfowler.com/books/refactoring.html) went so far as to categorize loops as a code smell in favor of collection transforms like these.

 ## Out-of-Process Callbacks